Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 Cocaine

-Cocaine is classified as a Schedule II Controlled Substance, which means that it can be used medically, but it has a high potential for misuse, diversion, and addiction.
+Cocaine is classified as a Schedule II Controlled Substance, which means that it can be used medically, but it has a high potential for misuse, diversion and addiction.
+It is derived from the coca leaves of the Erythroxylon coca plant.

 Some street names for cocaine include:4